flurdy/doubledragon/README.md

    But minimise the usage, and try to update the yaml to reflect any permanent changes.

+## Add a new cluster

-## Do it all again - new cluster
+ * You do not have to do it all again

 * Now that you have a working cluster, scrap it.
 If you want to.

-* You should be able to create a new one quite quickly with the source files in the repo already.
-Without all the mistakes from setting up the first cluster.
+  Create a new cluster without all the mistakes from setting up the first cluster.

 * Or when you just need another cluster naturally, you can do the same.

 * Create the cluster with your provider

 * Authenticate `kubectl` with the new cluster

 * Set as the current kubernetes context

 * Add another cluster folder e.g. `clusters/doubledragon-02`

       mkdir -p clusters/doubledragon-02;
-      cp -r clusters/doubledragon-01/* clusters/doubledragon-02/;

-* Remove the public key and any sealed secrets as they need re-encrypting

-      rm clusters/doubledragon-02/secrets/pub-sealed-secrets.pem;
-      rm clusters/doubledragon-02/registries/default/*;
-      rm clusters/doubledragon-02/registries/flux-system/*;
-      git add clusters/doubledragon-02;
-      git commit -m "Double Dragon II";
-      git push

-* Bootstrap the new cluster with `doubledragon-02` as name
+* Bootstrap the new cluster with `doubledragon-02` as the name

       flux bootstrap github \
         --owner=$GITHUB_USER \